sloh03/beerRewards/README.md

 ## Developed by Robert Aguero, Geina Corrente, Matt King and Stefanie Loh

-# Introduction
+# Concept

 ## How many beers was my workout worth?
-This app answers the question we've all been asking and can be used to spark conversations after a workout with friends.
+This app answers the question we've all been asking and can be used to spark fun conversations after a workout with friends.
-Enter a couple pieces of information and get your results.
+Enter minimal information to get results.

 ![Alt text](images/1logo.png?raw=true "Home Screen")

 ## Workout Information
-Your weight, your workout, and the length of time.
+Select from 5 common workout activities, add the workout length and your weight.
-Select from 5 common workout activities, then enter a name or style of beer to cater your results to your taste.
+Then customize your search by entering a name or style of beer.

 ![Alt text](images/2enter_info.png?raw=true "Enter Info")

 ## Get Your Results
-Get a list of beers with all the information you want -- name, brewery, origin, ABV, description, and the amount of beers your workout is worth.
+Get a list of beers with the brewery, origin, ABV, description, and the amount of beers your workout is worth.
 Easily change your search results without entering your workout information again.

 ![Alt text](images/3results.png?raw=true "Results")

 ## Bonus -- Discover Beers
 Check out our rotating display of beers waiting for you to discover.
-Click or hover over the name of the beer to read more.
+Click or hover over the name of the beer to read more about it.

 ![Alt text](images/4discover_beers.png?raw=true "Discover Beers")